-In 2022, Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
-Taking place from March 5 to 20, the frigid and fun fundraiser was an absolute blast and raised $250,000 for SOBC.
+Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
+The frigid and fun fundraiser was a tremendous success, as it raised $250,000 for SOBC!

 The pandemic has been especially hard on people with intellectual disabilities.
 The support from law enforcement organizations across the province is especially important in helping SOBC athletes get back to the joy of sports and to their SOBC communities.

-Law enforcement members also raise funds and awareness through golf tournaments, overtime drives, athletic challenges, hockey games, and many other creative events and initiatives.
+Law enforcement members also raise funds and awareness through many other events and initiatives, such as golf tournaments, overtime drives, athletic challenges, and hockey games!

 BC LETR members also show their respect and admiration for Special Olympics athletes by awarding medals and ribbons at competitions.

-We are incredibly grateful to Law Enforcement Torch Run for SOBC members for how they consistently step up to make a difference for Special Olympics BC athletes!
+We are incredibly grateful to Law Enforcement Torch Run for SOBC members for how they continually strive to make a positive difference for Special Olympics BC athletes!